The Man Who Haunted Himself: Plot

-At work Pelham finds out that apparently he was supporting a merger that he now opposes with the board.
+At work Pelham discovers that he apparently was supporting a merger that he now opposes with the board.
 He confronts an executive of the other company, who explains how the two of them had clandestinely arranged the deal in a series of meetings, to "his" (the double's) benefit as well as the company's, when "he" revealed a "top secret" technology breakthrough his company was about to make.
 When he confronts the rival firm (run by Ashton) he is reminded of three secret meetings: at the top of The Monument; in the London Planetarium; and in a boat on The Serpentine.

-He phones home and due to a misunderstanding, his butler Luigi thinks he is asking for Mr Pelham.
-Luigi says "I will just get him".
-He drives home quickly.

-Distraught and unable to explain the unfolding events, he consults a psychiatrist, Dr Harris, and undergoes extended treatment in his clinic, where Harris explains that he doesn't believe Pelham is mad but perhaps was acting out of a subconscious desire to break out of his obsessively rigid lifestyle.
-He agrees to be admitted to the psychiatrist’s clinic for a few days’ observation.
-On his discharge the doctor persuades him to adopt some less conventional behaviour, so he goes to work dressed quite differently.
+Distraught and unable to explain the unfolding events he consults a psychiatrist, Dr Harris, and undergoes extended treatment in his clinic.
+Harris explains that he doesn't believe Pelham is mad but perhaps was acting out of a subconscious desire to break out of his obsessively rigid lifestyle.
+Pelham agrees to be admitted to the psychiatrist’s clinic for a few days observation.

+On his discharge Harris persuades Pelham to adopt some less conventional behaviour, so he goes to work dressed quite differently.
 However, during his time away, the double finalised the merger and took his wife out on the town, culminating in their going home and sleeping together.

 Pelham calls his home from the office and is astonished when the phone is answered by someone claiming to be himself.
-On edge, he drives to his house as quickly as possible, and inside comes face to face with his double, who calmly insists he is the real Pelham, pointing out the uncharacteristic clothes the visitor is wearing.
+He drives home and comes face to face with his double, who insists he is the real Pelham.
 The family and his best friend are all there and side with the double.

 After asking the others to let the two of them speak alone, the double tells the "real" Pelham that the new clothes were a mistake, and explains how on the operating table the double was "let out" but there is only room in this world for one of them.
 Both insist they will go to the police.

-The real Pelham drives off in his Rover in a greatly agitated state.
+The real Pelham drives off in his car, agitated.
 The double immediately leaves and pursues him in the sports car.
 Dr Harris happens to see both men and is shocked.
 After a high-speed chase in the rain, the two cars race towards each other on a bridge.
 The real Pelham swerves off into the river, and just before he hits the water his image fades away.

-The double stops and looks down into the water, and then, to the audible sound of a double heartbeat, he briefly clutches his chest as if in extreme pain, but the spasm soon passes and he becomes calm: there is only one Pelham again.
+The double stops and looks down into the water and then, to the sound of a double heartbeat, he briefly clutches his chest as if in extreme pain, but the spasm soon passes and he becomes calm: there is once more only one Pelham.